xzilla/teleport/README.md

 the data even after running migrations and changing the source schema.

 Currently only source databases with Postgres versions >= 9.2.16 are supported.
-Teleport requires that all replicated tables have a primary key.
+DDL event triggers are only available for Postgres versions >= 9.3.
+For AWS RDS, event triggers are only [available after Postgres versions >= 9.4.9][aws_event_triggers] Teleport requires that all replicated tables have a primary key.

 ## Features